dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 ## RS1024: Compare symbols correctly

 Symbols should be compared for equality, not identity.
+Use an overload accepting an 'IEqualityComparer' and pass 'SymbolEqualityComparer'.

 |Item|Value|
 |-|-|